mendelsshop/loading_bar/README.md

 ```
 ### Note the following examples assume that you have imported the [`loading_bar`](https://github.com/mendelsshop/loading_bar) crate.

-## You can incremt the progress of the loading bar with the following code:
+## You can increment the progress of the loading bar with the following code:

 ```rust
 bar.advance(); // this increments the loading bar by 1 step